mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 of their home system or a handful of related systems held by the same noble, usually a duke or count.
-At minimum, a planetary navy protects the space up to the main world’s jump limit but, in most systems, it has bases in orbit of the main world and the gas giant, as well as a presence at any inhabited worlds or asteroid belts.
+At minimum, a planetary navy protects the space up to the main world's jump limit but, in most systems, it has bases in orbit of the main world and the gas giant, as well as a presence at any inhabited worlds or asteroid belts.
 Planetary navies tend to be eccentric at best –